- Start: Staunton State Park, Pine, Colorado

 Start to Old Mill Aid Station:

-From the Ranch Hand Group Picnic Area, start west on the Park Service Road to the crossing of Berg Ln.
-Turn right onto Berg Ln for a very short distance till it T’s with the Staunton Rocks Trail.
-Turn right, and follow Staunton Rocks downhill past the campground trails to the intersection with Dines Meadow Trail.
-Turn left on Dines Meadow till it T’s with the Mason Creek Trail.
-Turn left on Mason Creek and follow it around and uphill until you reach a left onto the Bear Paw Loop.
+From the Ranch Hand Group Picnic Area, start due south on the Dines Meadow Trail, curving east and north as it turns into the Mason Creek Trail.
+Follow Mason Creek uphill and around until you reach a left onto the Bear Paw Loop.
 Follow Bear Paw around until it turns left to rejoin Mason Creek towards the Old Mill Aid Station.

 Old Mill Aid Station to Staunton Rocks Aid Station:

 From the Old Mill Aid Station, continue west on the Border Line Trail until you reach a big 4-way junction.
-Turn a slight (not sharp) left at this junction onto the Marmot Passage Trail.
+Head straight across / slightly left at this junction onto the Marmot Passage Trail.
 Follow Marmot Passage a short distance until you can turn left where the Scout Line Trail branches off.
 Continue on Scout Line to another big 4-way intersection where the Staunton Rocks Aid Station is located.

 Staunton Rocks Aid Station to Finish: